 In a world where children have almost constant access to the internet, we encourage our pupils to stay safe online.
 Through workshops and interactive sessions, we ensure that our children are aware of the dangers of the Internet.
-E-safety is a fundamental part of the computing curriculum, being delivered through regular class sessions, as well as Key Stage or whole-school assemblies.
+Online safety is a fundamental part of the computing curriculum, being delivered through regular class sessions, as well as Key Stage or whole-school assemblies.

 Not only do we help the children understand how to stay safe online, we educate our parents too.
 With workshops and events run in school we hope to encourage parents to promote e-safety at home as much as we do in school.

-Click here to access the parent E-Safety section: Keeping Safe Online
+Click here to access the parent Online Safety section: Keeping Safe Online